What would you get from a robot vacuum below $300? Most likely, a product that would only pinball around.

 How did it do in cramped spaces?

 Another issue with cheap robot vacuums is tight quarters between chair legs.
-I tested the E4 in these areas, and it was able to find its way out without getting wedged or stuck.
+I tested the E4 in these areas, and it could find its way out without getting wedged or stuck.

 Can it avoid wires?

-I have not tested a robot vacuum that can altogether avoid wires.
+I have not tested a robot vacuum that can avoid wires altogether.
 The S6 MaxV will be able cords to avoid to a certain extent, but it still tangles up with stretched cables out of its line of vision.

 The Roborock E4 will not avoid wires.
 I’d recommend moving these out of the way before running the robot for the best results.